 This Section provides for the second type of advance directive: the power of attorney for health care, which must be in a signed record.
-In some states, this document is currently referred to as a health care proxy.
+In some states, this document is referred to as a health care proxy.
+Notably, this type of directive is distinct from a power of attorney for finances (an arrangement governed by the Uniform Power of Attorney Act).
+Theoretically an individual could create a power of attorney for finances and a power of attorney for health care in the same document, but there is a consensus among experts that it is best to create separate records.